eagle840/killercoda-labs/helm/step2.md

 `helm install my-metrics-server metrics-server/metrics-server --version 3.8.2`{{execute}}

+* Helm requires a names-space parameter if you choose to install the chart into a name-space

+* to add addictional parameters: `helm install --set param=vale`, or supply a 'values' yaml file with the vales `--values file.yaml`

+eg service.port=80

 Lets check the helm chart is installed (-A shows all namespaces)

 `helm list -A`{{execute}}

+Also note that information is stored in ~/.cache/helm/:

+`ls ./.cache/helm/repository/`{{exec}}

 ***Name***  this is the release name